faker007/testing-word-guess-game/README.md

     - tools for debugging
   - middleware for automatic code upon any action
     - for example, logging events to analytics pipelines

+### Note on Artifcie

+- Jotto is too simple to need shared state
+- Only two levels of components
+  - keep state at App level
+  - pass state and setters and prop
+- Simple app for learning
+  - shared state is artificial